ruizhideng/BRAIN-MAGNET/README.md

 * [Citation](https://github.com/ruizhideng/BRAIN-MAGNET/tree/main?tab=readme-ov-file#3-citation)

+* How to prioritize the variants from your GS data?

 ## 1. Quick start

 ### (1) Querying specific variants

-BRAIN-MAGNET predictions for all possible SNPs from NSC NCREs (~1 billion), you can easily score your interested variants from our pre-scored data.
+BRAIN-MAGNET predictions for all possible SNPs from NSC NCREs (~100 million), you can easily score your interested variants from our pre-scored data.

 #### Install the latest tabix: